SteveMarshall/stevemarshall.github.io/_posts/2007-11-02-perfection.md

 ##Behaviour

 Finally, enhance the behaviour as necessary.
-As with styling, consider that the desire to add to the <abbr class="caps">DOM</abbr> (either before or during the life of a script) could be a sign that the solution is not the optimal one.
-Similarly, if styles must be added _before_ any interaction occurs, separate them using some class high in the <abbr class="caps">DOM</abbr> tree.
+As with styling, consider that the desire to add to the DOM (either before or during the life of a script) could be a sign that the solution is not the optimal one.
+Similarly, if styles must be added _before_ any interaction occurs, separate them using some class high in the DOM tree.

 If anything must be added, be they elements, `id`s, `class`es, or styles, add them at the latest possible instant and promptly remove them when unneeded.
 When applying behaviour use, as far as possible, already extant semantics for context.